taskforcesh/bullmq/docs/gitbook/guide/queues/removing-jobs.md

 ```

 {% hint style="warning" %}
-Parent jobs that belong to the queue being drained will be kept in **waiting-children** state if they have pending children, but if they do not have any pending children they will just be removed.
+Parent jobs that belong to the queue being drained will be kept in **waiting-children** status if they have pending children, but if they do not have any pending children they will just be removed.
 {% endhint %}

 {% hint style="warning" %}